The McNair Post-Baccalaureate Achievement Program provides scholars with:

 Graduate/Professional School Selection

-All McNair participants are assisted in choosing the graduate or professional school program that best fits their needs.
-Throughout the year, participants are involved in graduate school and professional school visitations throughout the country.
-These visitations allow students to meet (in person) with graduate school representatives as well as graduate faculty to discuss graduate admission requirements, financial aid and other programs.
+McNair scholars are assisted in choosing the graduate or professional school program that best fits their needs.
+Throughout the year, scholars are involved in graduate school and professional school visitations throughout the United States.
+These visitations allow students to hold in-person discussions and interviews with graduate school faculty and representatives to learn more about each individual program’s graduate admission requirements, financial aid and other programs.